R4cc/ServerSentinel/README.md

 # serverSENTINEL

-ServerSentinel is a Dockerized, single-user WebUI for creating and managing Fabric Minecraft servers.
+serverSENTINEL is a Dockerized, single-user WebUI for creating and managing Fabric Minecraft servers.

 NOTE: This project is *entirely* coded with AI and it's recommended to only be used in a secure environment.